Carlens Arcus

 Carlens Arcus (born 28 June 1996) is a Haitian professional footballer who plays as a right-back for Ligue 1 club Angers and the Haiti national team.

 Club career

 When Arcus was about 15–16 years of age, he travelled to São Paulo, Brazil, and played for a Série D club, where he learned Portuguese.
 In 2014, he returned to Haiti and played for top-tier Racing Club Haïtien and then for Club Sportif Saint-Louis of the second division.

 Arcus played for Troyes in Ligue 1 in 2015, until signing with Lille in 2016.

 On 23 June 2022, Arcus signed a three-year contract with Vitesse in the Netherlands.

 On 27 June 2024, Arcus signed for Ligue 1 club Angers on a two-year deal.

+International career

+As an international footballer, he earned his first cap for Haiti on 2 September 2016 in a match against Costa Rica during 2018 FIFA World Cup qualification.
+He also participated in 2017 Caribbean Cup qualification, including a match against French Guiana that was not recognized by FIFA.

+On 10 October 2017, he provided an assist in Haiti's 3–3 draw against Japan.

+On 18 May 2018, he was selected to face Argentina in an international friendly held in Buenos Aires on 29 May.
+He started the match as Haiti suffered a 4–0 defeat.

+On 11 September 2018, he scored his first international goal in a 13–0 victory over Sint Maarten during the 2019–20 CONCACAF Nations League qualifying competition.

+In 2019, he reached the semi-finals of the 2019 CONCACAF Gold Cup, making four appearances during the tournament.

+On 15 May 2026, he was included in Haiti head coach Sébastien Migné's 26-man squad for the 2026 FIFA World Cup.